Judy's

 of

-Your Old Wooden Toy
+Your Old Wooden Toys and Dolls

 Sometimes our toys need some help.
 Missing parts may need to be added or badly damaged areas need to be repaired.
 Schoenhut circus toys and other wooden toys may need restringing or respringing to display properly.
 These are our recommended toy restoration experts.

-Jim Kramer
+Jim Sneed

 We are often asked about care and restoration old wooden toys.
 We believe that old toys should be preserved in a way that does not destroy their old patina.
 Cleaning should be aimed toward removal of potentially damaging material from the surfaces of the paint and fabric.
 This includes dust that inevitably collects on displayed toys.
 Here are a few ideas that we hope will help you preserve your old toys.